Vizzuality/marxan-cloud/README.md

      Redis service should listen on the local machine
    * `REDIS_COMMANDER_PORT` (number, required): the port on which the Redis Commander service should listen on the local machine
+   * `API_LOGGING_MUTE_ALL` (boolean, optional, default is `false`): can be used to mute all logging (for example, in CI pipelines) irrespective of Node environment and other settings that would normally affect the logging verbosity of the API

 The PostgreSQL credentials are used to create a database user when the PostgreSQL container is started for the first time.
 PostgreSQL data is persisted